Sejpal v Rodericks Dental Ltd: Filling in the Cavities in Workplace Protection

 “(2) “Employment” means –

-(a) employment under a contract of employment, a contract of apprenticeship or contract personally to do work;” [emphasis added]
+(a) employment under a contract of employment, a contract of apprenticeship or a contract personally to do work;” [emphasis added]

 ‘Some’ work or services requirement